iterative/dvc.org/content/docs/command-reference/data/status.md

 ## Options

 - `--granular` - show granular, file-level information of the changes for DVC-tracked directories.
-By default, DVC only shows the changes at the level where the data is being tracked at.
+By default, `dvc data status` does not show individual changes for files inside the tracked directories.

 - `--untracked-files` - show files that are not being tracked by DVC and Git.